Four Things Done and Taught in Churches that Harm Christians-

 The doers feel sanctification (becoming holy) is more of a process than an event.
 Therefore, they believe Christians should do things that mold us into the image of Jesus.
 The doers believe if a person doesn’t want to “do Christian things” then their salvation probably isn’t the real deal (Philippians 2:12, Hebrews 6:1-11, 2nd Peter 1:5-9, Colossians 3).
 The doers believe faith without works is a form of fire insurance which may or may not be operative when it’s time to cash in the policy (Matthew 7:22-23, James 2:14-19)

-This is one of those rare situations where everyone is sort of right.
+This is one of those rare situations where everyone is SORT OF right.
 We are saved by faith.
 No one earns their way to heaven.
 Jesus did the work for us.
 Any attempts on our part to earn our salvation are an offense to God because when we insist on earning our own way we are, in effect, rejecting God, His verdict that we can’t do it without Him and His generous offer of a free gift of salvation all at the same time (Isaiah 64:6, Ephesians 2:1-9)

 Yikes.
+Not good.

 In that sense salvation is a one and done.
 However, Christianity is, at its core, a long process of transformation and growth that prepares us for whatever it is God has planned for us in eternity (Ephesians 2:10, John 8:12, Romans 12:2, 2nd Corinthians 3:18).
 Spiritual growth and transformation will not happen without some effort on our part (Ephesians 4:20-32, Colossians 3, 2nd Peter 1:5-10, 2nd Peter 3:14).